ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 {PANEL:WHERE}

-The keyword 'where' is used to filter-out the documents from final results.
+The keyword `where` is used to filter-out the documents from final results.

 ### Operator: >= <= <> != < > = ==